I can't explain crap so I'm just gonna say that it's a supernatural series about werewolves. And I appreciate any and all feedback I can get. Thanks.

 There's a full moon next Friday.

 "What is it?" she asks, backing away from her piano.
-Her bed squeaks as she plops down on it behind me.
-My hand stays wavering over the calendar for a moment as I assess my options.
+Her bed squeaks as she plops down on it behind me, while my hand stays wavering over the calendar for a moment as I assess my options.
 I told Logan about what happened in the alley, but I didn't admit that I thought the man was a werewolf.
-I haven't told her anything about the werewolf stuff at all actually, because I know how crazy it sounds, but I think I need to.
+I haven't told her anything about the werewolf stuff at all actually, because I know how crazy it sounds.
+But I think I need to.
 For some reason, she seems particularly tenacious about wanting to go on this trip, and this may be the only way for me to convince her not to go.

 I let my hand drop.
 "I need to tell you something, Logan."